AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated :ref:`celestialTwoBodyPoint` to account for a case where the celestial objects are in opposite directions
 - replaced ``acos()`` and ``asin()`` with ``safeAcos()`` and ``safeAsin()`` which ensure that arguments are clipped to be within and including -1 and 1
+- updated :ref:`dataFileToViz` to allow the ``Reset()`` method to be called multiple times.
+If a data file was already opened, then it is closed before the next data file is opened.

 Version 2.0.4